Students With Disabilities

-The Hiatt Career Center supports undergraduate students and alumni with mobility, visual, hearing, medical, psychological and learning disabilities that might impact work and professional development.
+The Hiatt Career Center supports undergraduate students and alumni with disabilities and health conditions including physical, blindness/low vision, D/deaf and hard of hearing, chronic medical, ADHD, learning disabilities, mental health, and autism spectrum that might impact work and professional development.
 Learn about accommodations at Hiatt.

-In addition to visible disabilities (such as limited mobility or vision loss) there are invisible disabilities which include medical issues (such as Chronic Fatigue Syndrome or Epilepsy) and psychological or learning disabilities (such as anxiety, depression, or autism spectrum disorders).
+In addition to visible disabilities (such as limited mobility or low vision) there are invisible disabilities which include medical conditions (such as Chronic Fatigue Syndrome or Epilepsy), as well as mental health conditions (such as anxiety and depression), learning disabilities, autism spectrum, and others.
 Employers are more motivated than ever to recruit diverse employees and are becoming more aware of how to support them in the workplace.
 As you explore careers, start internship and job searches, or start on the job, Hiatt can help you identify strengths and connections to the world of work, provide support around your questions and concerns, and direct you to resources.

 The Americans with Disabilities Act (ADA) protects qualified individuals with disabilities from employment discrimination.
 The ADA applies to private employers with 15 or more employees and all state and local government agencies regardless of the number of employees.

-You may also hear about Section 503, this refers to changes to the Rehabilitation Act of 1973.
-Section 503 applies to all companies with federal contracts, and requests that employees with disabilities make up 7% of the company’s workforce.
+You may also hear about Section 503.
+This refers to changes to the Rehabilitation Act of 1973.
+Section 503 applies to all companies with federal contracts, requesting that employees with disabilities make up 7% of the company’s workforce.
 The government encourages a broad definition of disability: "a physical or mental impairment or medical condition that substantially limits a major life activity or if you have a history or record of such an impairment or medical condition."
-This includes but is not limited to blindness, deafness, cancer, diabetes, depression and post-traumatic stress disorder (PTSD).
+This includes, but is not limited to, blindness, deafness, cancer, diabetes, depression and post-traumatic stress disorder (PTSD).

-Job Accommodation Network: Provides accommodation ideas and free consulting services for individuals with physical or intellectual limitations that affect employment.
-Services include one-on-one consultation about job accommodation ideas, requesting and negotiating accommodations, and rights under the Americans with Disabilities Act (ADA) and related laws.
+Job Accommodation Network provides accommodation ideas and free consulting services for individuals with physical or intellectual limitations that affect employment.
+Services include one-on-one consultation about job accommodation ideas, requesting and negotiating accommodations, and rights under ADA and related laws.